 To satisfy this requirement, students must take three courses for a total of ten credits.
 The three courses must include a biological science (DB) and a physical science (DP).
 The third course can be from the DB, DP, or DO categories.
 One of the three courses must have a lab.
 Course numbers with an "L" are separate lab courses.
+Some DB and DP courses have a lab embedded.
 Approved courses are identified in this Catalog with the appropriate letters after the course description.
-Approved Courses are listed on page 28-29.
+Approved Courses are listed on page 26-27.